 California Divorce Information

-California Divorce Information is a brief discussion of the what you should consider before seeking a divorce.
-As you read, I will walk you through the process of how to get a divorce in the State of California.
+California Divorce Information is a brief discussion about what you should consider before seeking a divorce.
+As you read, I will walk you through the process of how to get a divorce in California.
 This California Divorce Information can be used by a husband or wife.

 Interviewing an attorney to handle your divorce does not have to be a difficult undertaking.
-There are plenty of attorney who will offer you a free consultation to discuss your divorce.
 What is important is to find an attorney with whom you can work with.
 Remember that a divorce is both an emotional and financial undertaking.
 You will need to hire an attorney whom you are comfortable sharing personal and sensitive information.
-Make sure that you are able to communicate with your attorney and that the attorney whom you are hiring will be representing you in your case.
+Make sure that you are able to communicate with your attorney and that the attorney you meet will be handling your case.
 You do not want to hire an attorney only to later discover that the attorney you first met is not directly handling your case.

 The Initial Phone Call